 Marc Tasman is an Intermedia artist who works in photography, video, performance, and networked media.
 His research focuses on social tools and their strengths to construct identity and produce narrative meaning, with a particular interest in that range between mediated and performed culture.
 He is currently a Senior Lecturer in the Department of Journalism, Advertising, and Media Studies and coordinates the Digital Arts and Culture Programs at the University of Wisconsin-Milwaukee.
 Through teaching and administration, Tasman encourages practices that forge connections to broader learning communities, empowering students to innovate with new media forms and creative enterprises.

-June 3 on the radio (and after on the web) you can hear Marc Tasman along with Jody Hirsh and Helene Fischman, some of his collaborators in the Jewish Artists’ Lab of Milwaukee, speaking with Bonnie North, host of WUWM’s Lake Effect, about their upcoming exhibition on the theme of “Water.” http://t.co/OSebNAJt6L
+June 3 on the radio (and after on the web) you can hear me, Marc Tasman along with Jody Hirsh and Helene Fischman, some of my collaborators in the Jewish Artists’ Lab of Milwaukee, speaking with Bonnie North, host of WUWM’s Lake Effect, about their upcoming exhibition on the theme of “Water.” http://t.co/OSebNAJt6L

 This 4th annual exhibit entitled “Living Waters,” runs from June 3-July 31, 2015 with a public reception on Thursday evening, June 4 from 6:30-8:30pm, including a brief program at 7:15pm at the Harry and Rose Samson Family Jewish Community Center, 6255 N. Santa Monica Blvd, in Whitefish Bay, WI.
 For more information you can contact Jody Hirsh, firstname.lastname@example.org, 414.967.8199.